buildpacks/rfcs/text/0000-flexible-process-types.md

 While these place holders allow a subsequent buildpack to generate a modified version of a command based on the original, the subsequent buildpack cannot see the original command at build time.
 The reason is simply to limit the scope of this RFC and reduce complexity in the implementation (see Alternatives for more details).

 The modification of process types will be performed by the lifecycle when it is convenient for the lifecycle.
-The lifecycle should ensure that any process type changes are prominently logged, both what changed and who changed it.
+The lifecycle should ensure that any process type changes are prominently logged, including what changed, who changed it, and the reason if provided.

 # How it Works
 [how-it-works]: #how-it-works